-Founded in 2003, Rebeca Mojica Jewelry offers a colorful and tactile collection of jewelry designed to empower and delight.
+Founded in 2003, Rebeca Mojica Jewelry offers a colorful and tactile collection of jewelry designed to make you feel good and bring a smile to your face.

 Because every person is unique, Rebeca Mojica Jewelry is available in a variety of sizes for optimal comfort.
 Most pieces can be customized in some way, be it color, design or even an ear wire swap.
-Contact me with any customization requests you have.
-I'd love to make sure you get exactly the design that speaks to you.
+Contact the artist with any customization requests you have.
+We'd love to make sure you get exactly the design that speaks to you.

 About the Artist